 When a drug is chosen, supportive or preventive therapy aimed at ameliorating toxic adverse effects may be required.
 Potential cardiotoxicity of doxorubicin may be abrogated with coadministration of dexrazoxane, an iron chelator that inhibits formation of free radicals implicated in myocardial injury.
 Active diuresis should accompany administration of nephrotoxic agents (eg, cisplatin).
 Administration or availability of appropriate antihistamines may be indicated with l-asparaginase and doxorubicin therapy.

 The availability of recombinant products is an additional resource to manage myelosuppression and immunosuppression induced by antineoplastic chemotherapy.
-Recombinant human (rhG-CSF) and canine (rcG-CSF) granulocyte colony-stimulating factor have been used effectively to manage cytopenias induced by chemotherapy and radiation therapy.
+Recombinant human (rhG-CSF) and canine (rcG-CSF) granulocyte colony-stimulating factors have been used effectively to manage cytopenias induced by chemotherapy and radiation therapy.
 Administration of rcG-CSF results in a rapid, significant increase in neutrophil numbers that is sustainable as long as the factor is administered.
 Neutrophil counts drop quickly when therapy is discontinued.
 Neutrophil phagocytosis, superoxide generation, and antibody-dependent cellular cytotoxicity all increase with G-CSF treatment.
 Until rcG-CSF is commercially available, longterm (>2–3 wk) or repeated use of recombinant human products should be avoided in dogs and cats, because it can result in anti-factor antibody formation and a subsequent decline in targeted cell numbers.

 Prophylactic antibiotics have been shown to reduce hospitalization rates and death in human cancer patients receiving chemotherapy.
 These are occasionally used in veterinary medicine to reduce the occurrence or severity of hematologic and nonhematologic complications that can result from administration of particular chemotherapy agents.